Generic Name: lisdexamfetamine (lis-DEX-am-FET-a-meen)

 - Take lisdexamfetamine by mouth in the morning with or without food.

 - Swallow lisdexamfetamine whole.
 Do not break, crush, or chew before swallowing.
-If you cannot swallow the capsule whole, you may open it and mix the contents with yogurt, water, or orange juice.
+If you cannot swallow the capsule whole, you may open it and mix the contents with water, orange juice, or yogurt.
 If needed, a spoon may be used to break apart any powder that is stuck together.
 Stir well until completely mixed.
-Eat or drink the mixture right away.
+Drink or eat the mixture right away.
 Do not store the mixture for future use.
 It is normal to see a filmy coating on the inside of your glass or container after you take lisdexamfetamine.

 - Take lisdexamfetamine on a regular schedule to get the most benefit from it.
 Taking lisdexamfetamine at the same time each day will help you remember to take it.